3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 Summary examples:

-1. [RPB] LG W2253V fails to work with 4.4.0-93-arm64
+1. [RPB] D02- shutdown works as reboot
-2. [RPB] Mouse cursor invisible after boot (until you open an application)
+2. [RPB] QEMU can't launch an instance with more than 30GB RAM

 #### Step 5: Additional Comments section